May 19, 2009

 However, I do not consider the solution using a premium as very effective and do not think it could result in a multiplier effect.

-behavior.
+To achieve an ongoing effect, it is necessary to put incentives on the people’s behavior.
 By charging car drivers with a CO2-emission price that is integrated in the petroleum tax, the individual can choose how much he is willing to pay more for the additional pollution.

 Without negotiating with all other continents, I do not see a significant effect of reducing the CO2-emission with the premium.
 There is no local solution for a global problem like this.